 - A case filed against DaVita in 2016 alleging the failure to properly monitor a woman's graft deterioration

 A woman has dialysis done Downtown Dialysis Center.
 During the procedure, there is a malfunction with the machine.
 She is transferred to another machine.
 However, shortly after, she begins to lose a lot of blood.
 A puddle of blood on the floor develops and the woman's clothes become soaked with blood.
-Defendant health care providers find her to be in hypovolemic shock and cardiac arrest, and attempt resuscitation efforts.
+Defendant healthcare providers find her to be in hypovolemic shock and cardiac arrest and attempt resuscitation efforts.
 They call 911 and the woman is taken to the hospital where additional attempts are made to resuscitate her.

 They are able to save her life but she never is able to fully recover.
-She stays in the hospital for about eight weeks under her death.
+She stays in the hospital for about eight weeks until her death.
 The cause of her death is a severe anoxic brain injury due to cardiac arrest and severe respiratory failure.

 Her family files this lawsuit alleging that the defendants failed to properly connect the dialysis machine and to ensure they were running properly.Additional Comments

 - Plaintiff has two experts, a doctor and a nurse to connect the dots of negligence and injury.
 The doctor opines that blood loss caused the death.
 The nurse says that it must be the port was not secured.
 Her evidence is that the port was not secured is the bleeding.
 This could be a subject of a motion to dismiss.
 The defendants may argue that there is no specific allegation of an act or omission that caused the harm.
-They may claim that there are a dialysis patient could bleed in the absence of negligence.
+They may claim that a dialysis patient could bleed in the absence of negligence.
 Hopefully, plaintiff has evidence that caps and the clamps were unsecured after the first machine malfunctioned.
-Otherwise, defendant is going to content that the decedent unsecured the caps and clamp or there was a product defect (poor threading?) that caused the bleed.
+Otherwise, the defendant is going to content that the decedent unsecured the caps and clamp or there was a product defect (poor threading?) that caused the bleed.

 - The good news is that the plaintiffs' lawyer smartly filed this case long before the statute of limitations has passed.